 Allen Jakovich Medal for Player of the Year

-5-4-3-2-1 votes in every home and away and finals (stop laughing, it happened in two years) match.
-Pre-season price in brackets.
+5-4-3-2-1 votes in every home and away and finals (god forbid) match.
+Final pre-season price in brackets.

 2005 - Travis Johnstone